by Marco Corvaglia

 § 1.
 Extraordinary or Ordinary?

-Clemente Domínguez was a grotesque character (initially he found favour worldwide with the Catholics, but in 1978 came to declare himself pope and to found a schismatic church: see the page The First Inspiration of the Medjugorje Messages: Clemente Domínguez [Part 1]) and yet his "visions" were linked to the same phenomena that today amaze the Medjugorje devotees.
+Clemente Domínguez was a grotesque character (initially he found favour worldwide with the Catholics, but in 1978 came to declare himself pope and to found a schismatic church: see the page An Inspiration of the Medjugorje Messages: Clemente Domínguez [Part 1]) and yet his "visions" were linked to the same phenomena that today amaze the Medjugorje devotees.

 Actually, in a scientific viewpoint, these phenomena do not prove anything.